 Guide dog training schools have campuses that allow for advanced obstacle avoidance and guidance training in many different environments, using evidenced-based training practices.

-Collaborating with Leader Dogs for the Blind
+AnimalBiome’s Research Collaboration with Leader Dogs for the Blind

-Leader Dogs for the Blind, a Michigan-based nonprofit organization.
-Leader Dogs for the Blind brings awareness and independence to those who live with visual impairment, at absolutely no cost to their clients.
+Leader Dogs for the Blind, a Michigan-based nonprofit organization, brings awareness, advocacy, and independence to those who live with visual impairment, at absolutely no cost to their clients.
+They have helped hundreds of litters from their breeding colony of dogs bred to work as guide dogs.
 That’s why when they reached out to us, we were happy to help.

 In the words of Stacey Booms, a Breeding Specialist for Leader Dogs for the Blind, “While we have a veterinary and breeding team overseeing the care and well-being of our breeding stock dogs and their puppies, occasionally we experience a litter with severe diarrhea.
 When looking at ways to reduce the incidence of diarrhea and the need for antibiotic treatment, our team came across AnimalBiome.”

-They wondered if AnimalBiome, an industry leader in pet gut health and microbiome research, could help improve the symptoms of their female breeders.
-“We discussed the possibility of prophylactic treatment of our breeding moms,” says Stacey, noting that “puppies acquire their gut biome from their mothers, so in theory, if mom has a healthy gut then the puppies may as well.”
+Stacey asked us, a company that specializes in pet gut health and microbiome research, if we were able to help improve the symptoms of their female breeders.
+“We discussed the possibility of prophylactic treatment [antibiotics] of our breeding moms,” says Stacey, noting that “Puppies acquire their gut microbiomes from their mothers, so in theory, if mom has a healthy gut then the puppies may as well.”

 While it may be a little bit of a wait for the results of the study, Stacey shares that, “we hope to find a positive correlation between those dogs that receive gut restoration therapy and a reduced incidence of diarrhea in their offspring.
 This project has the potential to have far-reaching impacts on the well-being of many dogs.
 We are grateful to have the opportunity to collaborate with AnimalBiome on this exciting trial.”